Counting geodesics on expander surfaces: Filling geodesics

-i.e. the set of those tangent vectors that avoid some element of $\mathcal B^-$.
-We will bound the measure of $S_{\mathcal B^-}$ from above.
-Let $k=\lceil d g \log g \rceil$, where $d$ is a constant that will be specified later.
-We want the gap between every successive pair to be at least $c'\log g$, for $c'$ the constant in \Cref{lem:meas-avoid-box}, which we will apply shortly.
+Here we take $c'$ to be the constant given by \Cref{lem:meas-avoid-box} (using our $\delta,s_0,\epsilon$).
+And take $k=\lceil d g \log g \rceil$, where $d$ is a constant that will be specified later.
+We want the gap between all successive pairs of times, including $t_{k+1}-t_k$, to be at least $c'\log g$.
 To ensure this, we need

 Since the right-hand term is $O(g (\log g)^2)$, the above inequality will hold if we take the $c$ in the current lemma sufficiently large.